kataps/gitCommands/README.md

 ```

-### intialize git repository in your working directory
+### Intialize git repository in your working directory
 ```git

 $ git init